nesnah2/website/subjects.md

 - Fear of failure and rejection
 - Low self-esteem affecting life choices

+### 4. **Loneliness & Isolation**
+- Feeling disconnected even in crowds
+- Superficial friendships that lack depth
+- Inability to be truly vulnerable with others
+- Social anxiety that masks deeper loneliness
+- The paradox of being "popular" but feeling alone

 ## **Relationships & Social Life**

 ### 5. **Dating & Romance**